-4. How far down should the bar come?
+4. How far down should the bar come during each repetition?
 To the chin?
 To the chest?
 Rather than focus on whether the bar comes to the chest or chin level, I want you to focus on the position of your upper arm.
 If you look at the video, the upper arm is coming down so it’s roughly level with the torso.

 And that’s the position I want you to aim for.
 As long as the elbow comes down to the point where it’s roughly level with the torso, that’s far enough.
 In most cases, the bar will stop short of actually touching the chest.

-5. If you watch the video all the way to the end, you’ll notice that the extent to which Yates straightens his arms at the top of the movement is reduced as the weight gets heavier.
+5. If you watch the video all the way to the end, you’ll notice that the extent to which Yates straightens his arms at the top of each repetition is reduced as the weight gets heavier.

-1. Which is a better compound exercise for biceps, weighted chin-ups or reverse grip lat pulldowns?
+1. Which is a better compound exercise for biceps, weighted chin-ups or the reverse grip lat pull down?

 Both exercises are done with a supinated grip, and work the same group of muscles.
 So, in theory at least, chin-ups and pulldowns are both going to do a similar job.
 However, a lot depends on your ability to do weighted chin-ups.